Complexity in multi-qubit and many-body systems: Multi-qubit state in noise induced decoherence

-\eeq In Fig.~\ref{fig:werner_n1} we plotted the entropic complexity, $S_C$ as a function of the mixing parameter $p$ for several values of the number of qubits involved, $n=1,2,3$.
+\eeq In Fig.~\ref{fig:werner_n1} we plotted the entropic complexity, $S_C$ as a function of the mixing parameter $p$ for several values of the number of qubits involved, $n=1,2,3,4$.
 The prominent and remarkable property of the curves in Fig.~\ref{fig:werner_n1} is that besides vanishing for the extreme cases, $p=0$ and $p=1$, as expected, they are simple and attain their maximum at a particular value of $p^{\ast}$.
 Therefore the system according to $S_C$ attains its maximal complexity at $p=p^{\ast}$, whose value increases as $n$ increases and seems to approach unity.
 At the same time the value $S_C(p^{\ast})$ increases as well.
 Apparently $p^{\ast}$ singles out that particular combination which still contains enough entanglement (quantumness) but already serve as a marking point at the quantum-classical crossover.
-That is the reason that for larger $n$ its value is getting closer to $p=1$, hence as $n$ increases the state with maximal complexity ought to have a major component from the completely mixed component and only smaller fraction from the projection to the fully entangled projection Eq.~(\ref{ent_state}).
+That is the reason that for larger $n$ its value is getting closer to $p=1$, hence as $n$ increases the state with maximal complexity ought to have a major component from the completely mixed component and only smaller fraction from the fully entangled projection Eq.~(\ref{ent_state}).
+Needless to say that in the case of the $n$-qubit complexity $S_C(p)$ (\ref{werner_nsc}) can be analyzed analytically and for instance calculate its derivative \beq

+\eeq where $\lambda_1(p)$ is the one in Eq.~(\ref{lambda1}) and $\lambda_2(p)=p/d$, also given in Eq.~(\ref{lambda2}).
+Unfortunately this is a transcendental equation in order to find $p^{\ast}$ as a function of $n$ where the derivative vanishes.
+Here we will be satisfied with numerical approximate value of $p^{\ast}$.
+Therefore it is straightforward to find numerically the value of $p^{\ast}$ as a function of $n$ and also the value of complexity at that particular value: $S_C(p^{\ast})$.